yiisoft/widget/README.md

 \Yiisoft\Widget\WidgetFactory::initialize($container);
 ```

-The factory initialization must be performed only once.
 It is a good idea to do that for the whole application.
 See Yii example in the configuration file of this package
 [`config/providers.php`](https://github.com/yiisoft/widget/blob/master/config/providers.php).

 ### Configuring the widget